artsy/README/playbooks/running-lunch-and-learn.md

 ## Suggesting a Presenter

 Are you an Artsy employee?
 Do you want to suggest someone to present a Lunch & Learn?
 Great!

-Go to the
-#lunch-and-learn Slack channel and let us know.
-One of the engineers who helps run Lunch & Learns will handle the
+- Go to the #lunch-and-learn Slack channel and let us know
-referral from there, probably asking you to introduce them to your speaker over email.
+- Add a card to the [project][] in the appropriate column

+We encourage you to follow the rest of this guide.
+You've got this!
+And if you need help, or would prefer someone take over from you, just let the Slack channel know.

 ## Handling a Referral